Odd Hassel

 Odd Hassel (17 May 1897 - 11 May 1981) was a Norwegian physical chemist and Nobel Laureate.
+His major focus was on problems related to molecular structure (notably the cyclohexane molecule and its derivatives), and his research helped contribute to the development of the concept of conformation and its application in chemistry.

 Biography

 Hassel was born in Kristiania (now Oslo), Norway.
 His parents were Ernst Hassel (1848–1905), a gynaecologist, and Mathilde Klaveness (1860–1955).
 In 1915, he entered the University of Oslo where he studied mathematics, physics and chemistry, and graduated in 1920.
 Victor Goldschmidt was Hassel's tutor when he began studies in Oslo, while Heinrich Jacob Goldschmidt, Victor's father, was Hassel's thesis advisor.
 Father and son were important figures in Hassel's life and they remained friends.
 After taking a year off from studying, he went to Munich, Germany to work in the laboratory of Professor Kasimir Fajans.

 His work there led to the detection of absorption indicators.
 After moving to Berlin, he worked at the Kaiser Wilhelm Institute, where he began to do research on X-ray crystallography.
 He furthered his research with a Rockefeller Fellowship, obtained with the help of Fritz Haber.
 In 1924, he obtained his PhD from Humboldt University of Berlin, before moving to his alma mater, the University of Oslo, where he worked from 1925 through 1964.
 He became a professor in 1934.

 His work was interrupted in October, 1943 when he and other university staff members were arrested by the Nasjonal Samling and handed over to the occupation authorities.
 He spent time in several detention camps, until he was released in November, 1944.